Austoe6/tech-blog/src/content/blog/2018-07-19-the-best-video-format.md

 ## (g).
 WMV

 There is no any big difference between WMV and RealVideo.
 It is also ideal for web transmission.
 It is supported by Microsoft and can be viewed with Windows Media Player.

+## (h).
+FLV

+FLV stands for Flash Video.
+It uses adobe player to transmit video/audio over the internet.
+It has been used for long as a standard internet streaming file in YouTube, Vimeo and other services but today it’s not so common with HTML5 superiority over it.
+This owes to its declining performance these days.
+Most browsers today are eliminating Flash video extensions from their services.
+In due time, they will be eliminated completely.
+We are talking a span of about 2 years-time only.

 Having looked at them independently we can now make our judgement.